bcomnes/deploy-to-neocities/README.md

 [Neocities][nc] offers a bunch of nice properties:

 - Neocities CDN uses a pure [anycast](https://en.wikipedia.org/wiki/Anycast) network providing efficient content serving no matter where your visitors are located around the world.
 - Anycast doesn't require special DNS records to achieve geolocation routing characteristics.
 Simple `A` and `AAAA` records are all you need.
+Bare names and all!
 - Neocities owns its own [ARIN](https://en.wikipedia.org/wiki/American_Registry_for_Internet_Numbers) IP block and has its own [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol) peering agreements, eliminating entire layers of bureaucracy between your content and the rest of the Internet typical of all major cloud providers.
 - Far faster cold cache access than other popular static hosting services.
 Perfect for personal websites, projects and other infrequently accessed documents.
 - Simple and understandable feature set.
 You can hand upload and edit files along side built/deployed assets.